Teen Worker Dies at Six Flags Great Adventure

 Fatal Accident at Six Flags Great Adventure

 Six Flags Great Adventure is a world-famous amusement park located in Jackson, New Jersey.
-The park features shopping and dining facilities, animal attractions and thrill rides such as Kingda Ka and Nitro.
 Six Flags has been a long-time favorite among thrill seekers and roller coaster lovers.
 Tragically, the beloved park was the site of a devastating accident on Wednesday, September 6th.
 A 19-year-old worker was stringing lights near a fountain when he was struck by a lift truck.
 He was rushed to a nearby hospital, where he later died from his injuries.

 Workers, Not Only Riders, Are at Risk for Amusement Park Injuries